thy-right-eye/thy-right-eye.github.io/README.md

 # don't panic

 I recently made the independent observation that this universe is made up of 10 conceivable dimensions.
-This includes the 3rd, experienced by humans using 5 "separate" senses.
+This includes the first 3, experienced by humans using 5 "separate" senses.
 Apparently somehow I had limited myself to the observation of only 3 up until now, distracted by the 5 senses and needs of the human host.
 I believed that I, myself, was my body and experienced life in this way.
 The mind and body stagnate in 3D.